CAIDA/stardust-tools/corsarotrace-users/README.md

    exactly matches the name defined in your plugin source code, e.g. for the example plugin, the name was defined as `exampleplugin` and declared as such in the `corsaro_plugin_t` structure.
+ * If corsarotrace doesn't think your plugin exists, make sure that you've correctly added the `ED_WITH_PLUGIN` statement to the `configure.ac` file.
+   If you modify this file after installing, you will need to re-run the build starting from the `./bootstrap.sh` instruction described above.